solutionforest/Inspirecms-core/docs/core/DraftsRevisions.md

 1. Open the draft in the editor
 2. Click the **Preview** button in the editor toolbar
-3. Your draft will open in a new tab showing how it will appear on the site
+3. Your draft will appear in a modal window showing how it will appear on the site

 This preview is visible only to authenticated admin users.